microsoft/PowerToys/README.md

 ### Mouse Jump

- - Allow customizing the appearance of the UI of the the Mouse Jump pop-up.
+ - Allow customizing the appearance of the UI of the Mouse Jump pop-up.
 Thanks [@mikeclayton](https://github.com/mikeclayton)!

 ### New+